core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

-YANG statement 'position' or automatically assigned based on the algorithm defined in {{Section 9.7.4.2 of RFC7950}}, each element of type bits could be seen as a set of bit positions (or offsets from position 0), that have a value of ether 1, which represents the bit being set or 0, which represents that the bit is not set.
+YANG statement 'position' or automatically assigned based on the algorithm defined in {{Section 9.7.4.2 of RFC7950}}, each element of type bits could be seen as a set of bit positions (or offsets from position 0), that have a value of either 1, which represents the bit being set or 0, which represents that the bit is not set.

 Leafs of type bits MUST be encoded either using a CBOR array or byte string